wp-plugins/ultimate-wp-filter/readme.txt

 == Description ==

 Ultimate WP Filter is an advanced Wordpress filtering plugin that will censor explicit words words in comments, posts content, posts title, tags, tag clouds and in bbPress automatically by replacing them with asterik(*) characters.
 Its has hundreds of defined keywords in many language such as Deutsch, English, Indonesian, and French.
 But you can define your own keywords too in admin settings page and configure which area to be filtered.
 Its totally free without any feature or time limitation.
-This version contains a few words only.
 Please contribute to make this plugin cleans websites better by submitting more explicit words and bug reports, or feature request to faleddo@ymail.com.

 = Features =